-According to Sleeknote research, popups that have a second step see a staggering 76 % of its subscribers input more information.
+According to Sleeknote research, popups that have a second step see a staggering 76 % of their subscribers input more information.

 What does this mean for you?
 Well, with that many subscribers inputting data in the second step, there’s a great opportunity to enrich your lead data – without adding more fields or, most importantly, seeing a dip in conversions.

 If you want to bring your popup design to the next level, we recommend you experiment through continuous AB testing.
 Start with the obvious (formats, positions) and progress until you’ve tested every element of your popup.